mdfkprnv/data-analyst-pranav/README.md

  - EC2: Total yearly cost of $225.96 for hosting general and web servers.

 ## Conclusion
- - The project showcases the productivity in using the services of AWS cloud for large-scale datasets and highlights the capabilities in automating data workflows and gaining insights for better management.
+ - The project showcases the productivity of using the services of AWS cloud for large-scale datasets and highlights the capabilities of automating data workflows and gaining insights for better management.

 # Project 2 Objective
  - To develop and deploy a secure, efficient, and scalable Data Analytics Platform (DAP) for the City of Vancouver leveraging AWS cloud services.
 This platform will support the seamless migration, storage, processing, and analysis of city datasets, enabling enhanced data-driven decision-making while ensuring robust data protection, governance, and compliance with privacy regulations.